Navigating the Deep: End-to-End Extraction on Deep Neural Networks: Preliminaries

 Second, it follows that if $x$ is not a critical point, there exists \( \epsilon > 0 \) such that for all \( x' \in \mathcal{B}(x; \epsilon) \),

 where $\mathcal{B}(x; \epsilon) \subset \mathbb{R}^{d_0}$ is the ball of radius $\epsilon$ centered at $x$. \end{lemma} Though ReLUs are not linear, they are piecewise linear.
-This means that when moving near a non-critical point, all ReLUs remain linear.
+This means that when moving near a non-critical point, all ReLUs act as linear functions.
 Recall that critical points are solutions of an equation of the form $A^{(i)}_k \cdot F^{(i-1)}(x) + b^{(i)}_k= 0$.
-Thus, they form hyperplanes of dimensions $d_0-1$, which partition the input space into these different affine regions, hence referred to as \emph{polytopes}.
+Thus, they form hyperplanes which partition the input space into these different affine regions, hence referred to as \emph{polytopes}.

 We denote by $I_x^{(i)}$ the diagonal matrix representing which neurons in layer $i$ are active for the input $x$: the $k$-th coefficient of the diagonal is $1$ if the $k$-th neuron in layer $i$ is active, and $0$ otherwise.
 Thus,